Ruelle's zeta function for non-Archimedean rational maps: Introduction

 here $c_i$ are the critical points of $f$, and $\hbox{Fix}(f^{n})$ is the set of fixed points of $f^{n}$.
 In particular, when both the left-hand side and the right-hand side are well-defined, the above equality holds. \end{thm}

-\begin{thm}[ {Analogy of \cite[Theorem B]{baladi2002dynamical}}] Let $f$ be a subhyperbolic polynomial on $\mathbb{Q}_p$.
+\begin{thm}[ {Analogy of \cite[Theorem B]{baladi2002dynamical}}] Let $f$ be a subhyperbolic rational map on $\mathbb{P}^1(\mathbb{Q}_p)$.
 The set of all repelling fixed points of $f^{n}$ is $\hbox{Fix}(f^n)\cap J(f)$.
 Suppose $\beta>0$ is a real number and $\psi$ is a bounded and locally analytic function.
+Here, by ``locally analytic'' we mean that at any point $x\in J(f)$, there is a neighborhood on which $\psi$ can be written as a convergent power series with coefficients in $\mathbb{C}_p$).
 Then

-is a quotient between two entire functions. \end{thm}
+is a quotient between two entire functions over $\mathbb{C}_p$. \end{thm}

+The expression in Theorem \ref{main2} is convergent only in a disk of radius $r\geq 0$ centered at $0$.
+As in the study of the Riemann zeta function, a fundamental problem in the study of dynamical zeta functions is whether this expression admits an analytic continuation to a transcendental meromorphic function on ${\mathbb C}$ or ${\mathbb C}_{p}$.

+For a Markov analytic dynamical system in the $\mathbb{C}$ setting, Ruelle \cite{ruelle2002dynamical} proved, based on the nuclear operator theory developed by Grothendieck, that the expression admits an analytic continuation to a quotient of two entire functions on ${\mathbb C}$.
+For a post-critically finite quadratic polynomial in the $\mathbb{C}$ setting, the authors of \cite{baladi2002dynamical} constructed a weak Markov partition based on the Yoccoz puzzle technique and, again using Grothendieck’s nuclear operator theory, showed that the expression extends analytically to a quotient of entire function on ${\mathbb C}$.
+It is natural to ask whether a similar result holds in the non-Archimedean setting.
+A key result proved in \cite{hsia2025zeta} (see Proposition \ref{markov}) provides an opportunity to address this question.
+Proposition \ref{markov} states that for a hyperbolic rational map on $\mathbb{Q}_p$, there exists a Markov partition, and furthermore, for a subhyperbolic rational map on $\mathbb{Q}_p$, there exists a weak Markov partition.

+The main point of Theorem \ref{main2} is that Grothendieck’s nuclear operator theory also works in the non-Archimedean setting and which combines the ideas of \cite{baladi2002dynamical} and \cite{hsia2025zeta}, the expression admits an analytic continuation to an quotient of two entire functions on $\mathbb{C}_p$.

 These results are stated for $\mathbb{Q}_p$ or $\mathbb{C}_p$ just for convenience.
 All results for $\mathbb{Q}_p$ can be generalized to any non-Archimedean locally compact field with characteristic $0$ (for example, finite extensions of $\mathbb{Q}_p$), while all results for $\mathbb{C}_p$ can be generalized to any non-Archimedean field which is algebraically closed.